gyselax/gyselalibxx/src/geometryRTheta/advection_field/README.md

 \end{bmatrix}.
 ```

 In the code, the O-point is differently treated.
-The domain is split between a domain without the O-point ($`(0,\theta), \forall \theta`$) and the domain containing only the O-point.
+The domain is split between a domain without the O-point (\((0,\theta), \forall \theta\)) and the domain containing only the O-point.
 For the first domain, we compute the advection field along the logical axis as explain previously.
 On the second domain, we compute the unique value of the advection field along the physical axis using the linearisation done in the [Advection field along the physical domain axis](#src_geometryRTheta_advection_field__Guiding_centre_case) section.